appcelerator-archive/ti.newsstand/ios/documentation/index.md

 ## Setup

-Setup the app as a Newsstand app by adding the following code to your tiapp.xml
+1. Setup the app as a Newsstand app by adding the code below to your tiapp.xml
+2. Modify the `UINewsstandBindingEdge` and `UINewsstandBindingType` values to get different decorations on the icons.
+Available options can be found in Apple's [CoreFoundationKeys Documentation](https://developer.apple.com/library/mac/#documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html).
+3. Add `newsstandicon.png` to the 'Resources/iphone' directory next to appicon.png
+4. Run the app, you should see it in the Newsstand folder.
+5. Durring development, be sure to call `enableDevMode()` to remove the daily download limit.

+tiapp.xml

 	<ios>
         <plist>